felixlopz/hubrise-test-task/content/apps/deliveroo/en/configuration.md

 Deliveroo customers can pay for their order either online or by cash for restaurant delivery orders.

 This section of the configuration page allows you to specify the ref codes for these two payment methods.
-Refer to your connected EPOS documentation on the HubRise website to verify the correct codes to use.
+Refer to your EPOS documentation on the HubRise website to verify the correct codes to use.

 ### Order Statuses

 Deliveroo requires you to acknowledge every order you receive.
 In this section, you can select which HubRise status sends an order confirmation back to Deliveroo.
-Refer to your connected EPOS documentation on the HubRise website to verify the correct value.
+Refer to your EPOS documentation on the HubRise website to verify the correct value.

 ## Catalog